lisegmb/formation/README.md

 <!-- badges: end -->

-The goal of formation is to …
+The goal of formation is to try to arrive on time in class.

 ## Installation